The Department of Transportation (DoTr) is set to start 75 new airport development projects to advance air connectivity and mobility of the country.

 In a statement on Monday, Transportation chief Arthur P. Tugade affirmed the government’s commitment to redevelop and build new gateways under the massive and ambitious “Build, Build, Build” program.

-“In a time when a pandemic hampered our path to economic progress, we at the DOTr, remain more determined and committed than ever to work,” Tugade said.
+“In a time when a pandemic hampered our path to economic progress, we at the DoTr, remain more determined and committed than ever to work,” Tugade said.

-According to the DoTr, the procurement and bidding processes for the airport developments are simultaneously ongoing.
+The agency said the procurement and bidding processes for the airport developments are simultaneously ongoing.

 The DoTr particularly plans to build a new Admin Building and upgrade the airfield ground lighting system of the Clark International Airport.